Peter Marcuse

 Peter Marcuse (November 13, 1928 – March 4, 2022) was a German-born American lawyer and professor of urban planning.

 Early life and education

 Marcuse was the older son of Sophie Wertheim and philosopher and critical theorist Herbert Marcuse.
-He was born in Berlin, left Germany shortly after Hitler came to power, and immigrated to the U.S. in 1934.
+He was born in Berlin, in a highly assimilated Ashkenazi family, and left Germany shortly after Hitler came to power, immigrating to the U.S. in 1934.

 Marcuse obtained a JD from Yale Law School in 1952.
 He earned master's degrees from Columbia in public law and government in 1963 and from Yale in urban studies in 1968.
 He completed a PhD at UC Berkeley in city and regional planning in 1972 with a thesis on the legal and financial implications of home ownership for low income families.

 Career

 Marcuse began his career as a lawyer in New Haven and Waterbury, Connecticut, where he served as majority leader of the board of aldermen from 1959 to 1963.
 In July 1964 he participated in the Freedom Summer in Mississippi, publishing a series of articles about his experience there.
 He was a member of the Waterbury City Plan Commission from 1964 to 1968.

 Marcuse was a professor of urban planning at UCLA from 1972 to 1975, then at Columbia University from 1975 to 2003.
 He wrote extensively on gentrification, various forms of ghettoization (imposed ghettos, "enclaves," and "citadels"), the right to the city and the Occupy movement.